tundish/blathnaid/app/tale.rst

 Or he takes up dancing; he spins with arms oddly up and aloft, until beggars laugh to throw him their pennies.
 They show him their backs, those guards, in disgust, and he hurries along to the gateway.

+And outside!
+Jack threads his way past the bullying Guards and the chiselling merchants, and heads West along the road home.

 The Journey home
 ----------------

+.. todo:: slower journey, more people

 And he taught them Cognition; how to figure things out.
 How to be sensitive to the Universe in all its music and how to perceive the simple processes at play.